Skip to main content

 AI agent x Sharepoint integration

-We use the in-built Sharepoint API to access the sites content rather than traditional scraping techniques.
+We use the Microsoft Graph API to access your site's content rather than traditional scraping techniques.

 Step 1: Register an app